Thraka/thraka.github.io/root/articles/tutorials/getting-started/part-5-more-objects.md

     Note that the constructor parameters changed.
 The `Treaasure` type doesn't require a `ColoredGlyph` to describe how it looks.

-01. Next, change the code in the `CcreateMonster` method in the same way as `CreateTreasure`:
+01. Next, change the code in the `CreateMonster` method in the same way as `CreateTreasure`:

     From: